-Aside from the processing fee, the subscriber is obligated to make an annual payment of RMB980 (RMB620 prior to April 1, 2013 in Guangdong and Zhejiang, and May 1, 2013 in Beijing).
-This annual payment consists of a storage fee of approximately RMB860 (approximately RMB500 prior to April 1, 2013 in Guangdong and Zhejiang, and May 1, 2013 in Beijing) and an insurance premium of approximately RMB120.
+Aside from the processing fee, a subscriber is obligated to make an annual payment (inclusive of a 5% business tax or 6% value-added tax).
+For subscription prior to April 1, 2013 in Guangdong and Zhejiang and May 1, 2013 in Beijing, a subscriber is obligated to make an annual payment of RMB620.
+A subscriber who signed up after April 1, 2013 in Guangdong and Zhejiang and May 1, 2013 in Beijing is obligated to make an annual payment of RMB980.
+Starting from January 1, 2014, a subscriber in Beijing who signed up prior to May 1, 2013 and elected payment option (1) and (3) is obligated to pay the revised annual payment of RMB655.
+All annual payments consist of an insurance premium of approximately RMB120 and a storage fee (inclusive of a 5% business tax or 6% value-added tax).
+Storage fee for subscription prior to April 1, 2013 in Guangdong and Zhejiang and May 1, 2013 in Beijing was approximately RMB500 per annum.
+A subscriber who signed up after April 1, 2013 in Guangdong and Zhejiang and May 1, 2013 in Beijing is obligated to pay a storage fee of approximately RMB860.
+Starting from January 1, 2014, a subscriber in Beijing who signed up prior to May 1, 2013 and elected payment option (1) and (3) is obligated to pay the revised storage fee of approximately RMB535.
 The entire amount of the insurance premium is subsequently forwarded to an independent third party health insurance provider for and on behalf of such subscriber to cover potential hospitalization costs of the newborn.
 The subscriber cannot elect not to pay the annual insurance premium.
 We do not assume any credit risk in respect of the collection of such insurance premium and have no obligations to our subscribers under the insurance policies.
 See Note 12 to our consolidated financial statements included elsewhere in this report.
 Since we are not the primary obligor for the provision of insurance services, the insurance premium received and paid to the insurance provider are not included in our consolidated statements of comprehensive income.